-Jo Elms and Alison Dembo Rath are employed by Options Consultancy Services Ltd, for whom Jo Elms is the Managing Director.
 All trustees were recruited through recommendations of people involved in the work that OIH was set up to address, and their appointment was through approval of the parent entity, MSI Reproductive Choices.
 Background checks on all trustees were carried out to ensure all met the due diligence requirements and all fulfil annual declarations covering conflicts of interest.

 The trustees of the charity are given information on the roles and responsibilities of trustees of a UK charity and are regularly updated on Charity Commission best practice.
+During 2021, this information formed part of a comprehensive Trustee Induction pack that was shared with all trustees

-Governance and management during 2020
+Governance and management during 2022

-During 2020 OIH implemented one project administered through the Management and Administrative Services Agreement with Options Consultancy Services Ltd (Options) who carried out the specific activities as authorised through the Enabling Agreement.
+During 2022 OIH implemented the two Gates projects administered through the Management and Administrative Services Agreement with Options Consultancy Services Ltd (Options) who carried out the specific activities as authorised through the Enabling Agreement.
 These were:

-E4A/MamaYe, funded by the Bill and Melinda Gates Foundation which started in July 2019, Expenditure: £1,347,838
+E4A/MamaYe (including the new funding phase), funded by the Bill and Melinda Gates Foundation which started in July 2019, Expenditure: £1,734,906